hgeri95/async-spring-security-demo/README.md

 # Why you shouldn't use Spring SecurityContextHolder MODE_INHERITABLETHREADLOCAL with ThreadPool in you project?

-In my development team we have a production code out where we use Spring WebFlux to make some reactive functions in our project.
+Maybe you already use some async functions in your spring projects as we do.
+We are using Spring WebFlux.
 This means, that we have some async executions, so we had to find a solution to propagate the SecurityContext properly.
+Read the first chapter to understand why.

 ## The base problem with SecurityContextHolder in async environment